-To repay the loan, you will either raise funds through your usual business activities, raise significant capital through another source (i.e., a buyout, acquisition, raising debt), or arrange to refinance the loan at term.Arrange a Callback
+To repay the loan, you will either raise funds through your usual business activities, raise significant capital through another source (i.e., a buyout, acquisition, raising debt), or arrange to refinance the loan at term.REQUEST A CALLBACK

 The foundations of bridging loans lie in property, but today their use in both business and residential contexts is far broader.